awsdocs/amazon-dynamodb-developer-guide/doc_source/DynamoDBPipeline.md

+**Important**
+DynamoDB Backup and Restore is a fully managed feature.
+You can back up tables from a few megabytes to hundreds of terabytes of data, with no impact on performance and availability to your production applications.
+You can restore your table with a single click in the AWS Management Console or a single API call.
+It is highly recommended to use native backup and restore feature of DynamoDB instead of using AWS Data Pipeline.
+For more information see [On-Demand Backup and Restore for DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/BackupRestore.html).

 # Exporting and Importing DynamoDB Data Using AWS Data Pipeline<a name="DynamoDBPipeline"></a>

 You can use AWS Data Pipeline to export data from a DynamoDB table to a file in an Amazon S3 bucket\.
 You can also use the console to import data from Amazon S3 into a DynamoDB table, in the same AWS region or in a different region\.